Why a Community Garden?

 We are going to try sign ups for the work days, which might help you to plan it into your schedule and will allow you to receive emails reminding you of the days you signed up.
 However, you don’t need to have signed up in order to come, if you decide at the last minute you want to swing by and pull some weeds with us!

 We have been asked to deliver the produce at 8:30am on Tuesdays and Fridays.
 The drop off location is about a 7-minute drive from the church.
 Deliveries involve carrying the produce in boxes from the church kitchen to your car and then dropping them off at Kitsap Community Resources’s office.
 A key to the church is not required.

 We are thrilled to be able to work alongside Kitsap Community Resources (KCR) and their Home Visiting program to provide fresh produce to families within our community.
 KCR has been doing amazing work in our community for many years, and we look forward to helping them provide some locally grown sustenance to our neighbors in Kitsap.

 We are also very grateful to the Kitsap Conservation District for passing along some gardening knowledge, some fresh compost, and for accepting our application to have rain gardens and cisterns installed at the church.
 These rain gardens and cisterns will help our church reduce the amount of pollutants entering our watershed, which is especially important for our church as the Barker Creek passes along the east side of our property.
 The cisterns will also help us water our garden as we collect and use rainwater from our roof.

-We are also thankful for Olympic Organics, the Silverdale Lowe’s, Drip Depot, and several other Kitsap community members who have donated to this garden ministry.
+We are also thankful for numerous other Kitsap businesses and community members who have donated to this garden ministry.
 It is so fun to see our community rally together to care for each other.